Operation Medak Pocket: War crimes investigations

 on the grounds that, there was a parallel chain of command ran by Domazet Lošo.
-The appeal went to the Supreme Court of Croatia which rendered its verdict in November 2009, confirming the previous verdict but commuting Norac's sentence by a year.
+The appeal went to the Supreme Court of Croatia, which rendered its verdict in November 2009, confirming the previous verdict but commuting Norac's sentence by a year.
 The final appeals were rejected in March 2010.
-The process was tracked for the ICTY Prosecutor by the OSCE Zagreb office.
+The process was tracked for the ICTY prosecutor by the OSCE Zagreb office.

-Former members of Croatian 9th Guards Brigade Velibor Šolaja and Josip Krmpotić were also found guilty of war crimes in Medak Pocket. Šolaja was given five-year prison sentence for murder of civilians, while Krmpotić was found guilty of arson and destruction of Serb owned houses around Gospić, for which he received a three-year prison sentence.
-Trial of Josip Mršić is still underway, although he admit killing of an old civilian woman back in 2014.
+Former members of Croatian 9th Guards Brigade Velibor Šolaja and Josip Krmpotić were also found guilty of war crimes in the Medak Pocket. Šolaja was given a five-year prison sentence for murder of civilians, while Krmpotić was found guilty of arson and destruction of Serb-owned houses around Gospić, for which he received a three-year prison sentence.
+During court proceedings against Šolaja in 2014, another member of the 9th brigade, Josip Mršić admitted to killing an old civilian woman back in 2014.
+In March 2017, he was sentenced to three years in prison by the County Court in Zagreb, a ruling that was upheld by the Supreme Court in 2021.

 Aftermath

 After the offensive, most of the villages in the area were destroyed and depopulated.
 Even today, the region is still largely abandoned, though some Serbs have since returned to it.
 The region remained, in effect, neutral ground between the warring sides until near the end of the war.
 It was recaptured by the Croatian Army on 4 August 1995 during Operation Storm, which ended in the defeat of the self-proclaimed Republic of Serbian Krajina.

 The offensive also exposed serious weaknesses in the Croatian Army's command, control, and communications, which had also been a problem in Operation Maslenica earlier in the year.

 The operation caused serious political difficulties for the Croatian government, which was heavily criticised abroad for its actions at Medak.
 The well-publicised accusations of war crimes, along with the Muslim-Croat bloodshed in Bosnia, led to Croatia's image being severely tarnished; in many quarters abroad, the country was viewed as having moved from being a victim to an aggressor.